Healthy Homes Assessment Glenside

 Glenside Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the inside of the building but you must ensure there is somewhere for surface, rain and ground water to go, and stop it from coming inside.
-When it is damp and moisture, it is frequently not apparent that it can cause a lot of trouble, causing damages to your investment and affecting your tenant’s well-being.
+The security of your rental home from moisture isn’t just about what’s inside the building but you must ensure there is somewhere for surface, rain and ground water to go and also stop it from getting into the building.
+When it comes to moisture and damp it is usually those concerns that you aren’t aware of that could be a huge problem, causing damages to your investment and affecting the tenant’s well-being.

-Rental properties should have effective drainage to eliminate storm water, surface water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties should be equipped with efficient drainage to eliminate storm water, surface water, and ground water, including an appropriate runoff or outfall.
+Making sure that water has a proper place to go, and also that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to prevent moisture from entering, if your property has an enclosed space between your floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid the ingress of moisture, if your property has an enclosed space between your flooring and ground, a ground water barrier must be constructed if it’s reasonably practicable to do so.

-A ground moisture barrier is typically a polythene sheet laid over the ground to stop any moisture present in the ground from rising into the structure.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is usually a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from rising into the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection